prembadri/FreeForCode/README.md

 STOP 🛑 throwing away your money 💰 on expensive video tutorials when you can learn for FREE!!

 # Table of Contents

-This repo for saving some useful scripts, websites links, etc., which makes our daily life easy and new learns I will keep on adding some scripts.
-Happy Learning !
-Happy Codding

    * [Programming Cheat Codes](#Programming-Cheat-Codes)
    * [Azure Free Cource](#Azure-Free-Courses)
    * [Youtube Chanels for DevOps](#Youtube-Chanels-for-DevOps)